jcarrabino/TwitterBot/README.md

 //Initialize Twit object
 var Twitter = new twit(config);
 ```
-Now that we've initialized our Twit object we can access the calls provided to us by the Twit library.
+Now that we've initialized our Twit object we can access the methods provided to us by the Twit library.
 At this point we are ready to make test calls to send/receive data from Twitter.

 ### Structure of an API request
-Let's say that I want to GET the most popular tweet send out by Donald Trump.
+Let's say that I want to GET the most popular tweet sent out by Donald Trump.
 I could write something like this,

 ```javascript
 // find latest tweet according the query 'q' in params